Business lessons learned from a life of tribulations

 Don had survived, but he wasn’t out of the woods yet.
 “For a number of years, I was pretty much stuck on the couch drugged up on opiates to dull the pain.
 I wasn't being a husband, I wasn’t being a father, and I wasn't being a business partner.
 I wasn't functioning as a human being.”

-Don realized he could no longer manage the heavy lifting required at the furniture store.
+Don realised he could no longer manage the heavy lifting required at the furniture store.
 He retired as director of the company and decided it was time to reinvent himself once again.
 But first he had to beat his addiction to painkillers.

 “Sometime along the process – four or five years, I'm really not sure how long – I woke up and thought ‘what the hell are you doing?’
 I was still mentally capable.
 Physically I was in pain – I still am, a lot of the time – but I knew I had to get off the opiates.”